vecocoin/vecominer/README.md

 If you mine on a remote server (e.g. "mynode.com") that uses ssl, a different port, and password + username:

 `VecoMiner.exe -a <address> -h mynode.com -u <username> -p <password> -p <port> -s 1`

+## Optimization:
+You can get about 10% higher hash rates by running `vecod.exe --disablewallet` instead of the Qt wallet.
+Increasing the number of RPC threads in veco.conf with `rpcthreads = <number of threads>` can also help in some cases.
+In general, mining with vecominer is much more efficient than pool mining e.g. with cpuminer, but it scales less well at high core counts.